 The Park grounds are a safe breeding habitat, and connecting wildlife corridor, for over 20 native species, such as korimako (bellbird).
 Two endangered local species live here, the Canterbury spotted skink and kōwaro/Canterbury mudfish.

 Orana has a powerful role to play from an advocacy perspective with our reach to up to 200,000 visitors per annum.
 Many of the key outcomes sought through our behaviour change “Engagement Strategy” focus on water conservation/quality, native conservation and biodiversity.

 Orana is an important contributor to ZAA breeding programmes for endangered exotic species.
 We play a key role in maintaining genetically healthy sustainable programmes, especially for hoofstock species, being NZ’s only open range zoo, e.g.:

 - Crucial contributor to the giraffe programme since 1982; 15 calves have been bred.
 Orana’s herd has some of the most valuable genetics in Australasia.

 - Southern White Rhinoceros, another notoriously fickle species to breed in captivity are also bred at Orana.
 We are a key partner in a global conservation effort to prevent white rhino from going extinct.

 - In 2018, Orana was the first NZ zoo to join the addax programme.
-Addax are on the verge of extinction (<100 in the wild; 800 in zoos).
-Four calves have been born in the first 2 years of our participation in this programme.
+Addax are on the verge of extinction (

 - The only NZ holder of scimitar-horned oryx, a species declared extinct in the wild.
 MPI have recently corrected the import health standard, allowing the import of cows to breed with our bull, which is the most genetically significant animal in Australasia.
 Over 80 oryx have been bred at Orana since 1979.